Ripu Malla

-Ripu Malla (रिपु मल्ल) was the Maharajadhiraja of the Khasa Kingdom who reigned in the early 14th century.
-He is best remembered for being the last visitor to Lumbini, the birthplace of the Gautama Buddha that left an inscription of his visit.
+Ripu Malla (Khaskura: रिपुमल्ल) was the tenth king of the Khasa Kingdom, reigning from 1312 to 1313.
+Ruling from the capital of Sinja, his kingdom covered large parts across the Himalayas, the Terai region of South Asia, and parts of the Tibetan Plateau.
+He is best remembered for being the last ruler to visit Lumbini, the birthplace of the Buddha, where he left inscriptions commemorating his pilgrimage.